sanposhiho/tortoise/docs/initial-design.md

 ### Vertical

-When vertical is specified, PPA updates the corresponding VPA’s .spec.ResourcePolicy.ContainerPolicies[*].MinAllowed to be the same as PPA’s minAllowedResources.
+When vertical is specified, PPA updates the corresponding VPA’s .spec.ResourcePolicy.ContainerPolicies[*].MinAllowed to be the same as PPA’s MinAllocatedResources.
 Basically, that’s it.
 Almost all stuff should be done by VPA itself.

 #### The replica number adjustment